 Note: Scribble content can be any valid Django template.
 However the content does not include all of the context of the template.
-Only the context provided by the set of context_processors from the TEMPLATES configuration.
+Only the context provided by the set of TEMPLATE_CONTEXT_PROCESSORS.

-A second scribbler tag, scribble_field, allows for editing fields of model instances.
+A second scribble tag, scribble_field, allows for editing fields of model instances.
 For example, suppose you have a DaysLog model with a field named happenings.
 Suppose an instance of this model is passed into your template in the template variable days_log.
-Then the happenings field of this DaysLog instance can be displayed and edited on the page by including this scribble field template tag in the template for the page:
+Then the happenings field of this DaysLog instance can be displayed and edited on the page by including this scribble_field template tag in the template for the page: